Dynamic discounting: How does it work?

 The buying organization offers to pay their suppliers early in exchange for a discount.
 The earlier the payment, the greater the discount.

 Historically, it's not always been easy to achieve arrangements that work for both supplier and buyer and because of practical problems, it hasn't always been easy for buyers to actually pay early.
 But with the increased use of Purchase to Pay (P2P) technologies and methods there is now no reason why a buyer cannot pay promptly depending on how the collaborative arrangements with the supplier have been agreed.

 An example of why dynamic discounting is beneficial to buyers is as follows.
 If a buyer receives a 2 per cent discount for early payment of an invoice—for example paying a 30-day-net invoice after 10 days.
 Therefore, instead of earning interest on the cash held in an account, it is "invested" for 20 days to get a 2 per cent return, This represents the equivalent of an over 36 per cent annual return on capital.
 While the early payment of the invoice would lead to a reduction in interest on the cash, the return for early payment far outweighs the loss of interest.
 That early payment may also be very valuable to the supplier who values cash flow more than high margins.

-For many suppliers credit is difficult and/or expensive to secure.
-By working closely with customers and leveraging the power and flexibility of a P2P system, they can create a genuine synergy that reduces prices, the cost of borrowing and ultimately— the cost of doing business.
+Some suppliers find securing credit difficult or expensive.
+By collaborating with customers and using a P2P system, both parties can lower purchasing prices, reduce borrowing costs, and decrease overall operating expenses.